Nickname(s): The Garden State

 Admitted to US 12/18/1787 3rd State

 Here are a few interesting facts about New Jersey:

 It has the highest population density in the Nation.

 New Jersey gave us the first drive-in movie theater and the first baseball game.

 Edison’s Menlo Park was built in New Jersey.

-The area with the Guerny Street houses is known as “Stockton Place,” in Cape May, NJ.
+The area with the Guerny Street houses is known as “Stockton Place” in Cape May, NJ.

 Frankie Valli.
 It’s impossible to hear “New Jersey” without thinking of Francesco Stephen Castelluccio, aka Frankie Valli, from Newark.
-His music and falsetto voice take you back to a wonderful nostalgic period.
+His music and falsetto voice take you back to a beautiful nostalgic period.
 Broadway and Hollywood immortalized his life in “Jersey Boys.”
 But his own words reveal his philosophy, “I grew up proud – we didn’t have much, but we had a lot of love.”
-Pride supported by love.
+Pride is supported by love.

 Ellis Island was the Nation’s busiest immigration processing station for those who wanted to come to this country legally.
 Twelve million people passed through those doors between 1892 and 1954.
 A beautiful building representing America’s finest architecture was the welcoming portal.
 Once inside, customs agents verified that each person met the requirements.
 People with physical and mental disabilities, as well as children without adults, were turned away.
 Each immigrant had to have a sponsor and prove that their income would be sufficient to support them.
 About 80 percent of the people who arrived at Ellis Island were allowed into the US.
 Immigration hubs such as this lead to America being today’s dynamic melting pot.